-The Stan Musial/Eric Hillman Sportsmanship Award is presented annually to a member of Sigma Tau Gamma who has participated in varsity or intercollegiate athletics at his college or university and who most typifies the traits of athletic performance, scholastic achievement, leadership, and service to the applicant’s college and local community as demonstrated by Stan Musial and Eric Hillman.
+The Stan Musial and Eric Hillman Sportsmanship Award is presented annually to a member of Sigma Tau Gamma who has participated in varsity or intercollegiate athletics at his college or university and who most typifies the traits of athletic performance, scholastic achievement, leadership, and service to the applicant’s college and local community as demonstrated by Stan Musial and Eric Hillman.

 William and Catherine Hardebeck Scholarship

-The Hardebeck Scholarship was established to award a $1,000.00 annual scholarship to a member in good standing of the Sigma Tau Gamma Chapter at the University of Missouri – St Louis (Gamma Theta) and University of St. Louis (Epsilon Xi).
+The Hardebeck Scholarship was established to award a $1,000.00 annual scholarship to a member in good standing of the Sigma Tau Gamma Chapter at the University of Missouri–St Louis (Gamma Theta) and Saint Louis University (Epsilon Xi).
 The award rewards members who are enrolled as a full-time student (12 credit hour minimum) and have achieved a 3.0 GPA for the Fall Semester and have earned a cumulative GPA of 3.0.

 Ted & Theresa Priem Undergraduate Scholarship

-Ted and his wife Theresa, and the Priem Foundation, have generously created a scholarship through the Sig Tau Foundation.
+In 2018, Ted and his wife Theresa, and the Priem Foundation, generously created a $5,000.00 annual scholarship through the Sig Tau Foundation.
 The award rewards undergraduate members who have achieved a 3.0 cumulative GPA, demonstrate financial need, and illustrate active participation and leadership in the chapter and campus community.

 Greg Rumpf Memorial Scholarship